 In the tables on the following pages, you may find unfamiliar terms and abbreviations.
-To help you better understand these terms we've provided
+To help you better understand these terms we've provided the following definitions:

 Maximum Contaminant Level or MCL

 The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.